Pilot radioed for help before fatal crash in New York City's East River

 Moments before it crashed into the frigid waters, the pilot frantically radioed for help, the New York Daily News and other media reported.

-“Mayday, mayday, mayday,” the pilot said, according to news accounts.
-“Engine failure.
+“Mayday, mayday, mayday,” the pilot said, according to news accounts.“Engine failure.
 We’ve got an engine failure over the East River.”

 Two of the five passengers died at the scene and three were taken to two area hospitals where they later died, New York City Police and fire department officials confirmed early Monday.